-For the Six Months Ended March 31, 2013 Containing information up to and including May 28, 2013
+For the Nine Months Ended June 30, 2013 Containing information up to and including August 26, 2013

-There can be no assurance that the Company will be able to continue to raise funds in which case the Company may be unable to meet its obligations including any potential obligations as a result of a potential obligation to fund the its share of costs related to the relationship it has with the optionee and operator, Pilot, in regard to the exploration of the Kinsley Mountain property.
-In order for the Company to incur this quarterly obligation a budget must be prepared and approved by the joint venture that will be established to oversee the Kinsley Mountain project.
-The formation of the joint venture is pending.
-Exploration plans and budgets for 2013 have not been finalized between the Parties.
+There can be no assurance that the Company will be able to continue to raise funds in which case the Company may be unable to meet its obligations including any potential obligations as a result of a potential obligation to fund the its share of costs for the Kinsley Mountain property related to the relationship it has with the optionee and operator, Pilot.
+The formation of a joint venture is pending.
 The Kinsley Mountain Property is collateral for payment of these obligations.
-To fund these potential costs will require the Company raising additional capital there is no assurance the Company will be able to raise this capital.
+The Company has notified Pilot it will not participate in the initial program and budget for 2013.
+As a result of this election, the Company's expects its interest in the pending Kinsley Mountain joint venture with Pilot to be approximately 20%.
+To fund any potential costs associated with the Kinsley Mountain property will require the Company raising additional capital there is no assurance the Company will be able to raise this capital.
 Should the Company be unable to realize on its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts recorded on the balance sheets.
 Our financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.